From Singleton Obstacles to Clutter: Translation Invariant Compositional Avoid Sets: Abstract

 \section{Abstract}

-This paper studies obstacle avoidance under translation invariant dynamics using an avoid-side travel cost Hamilton Jacobi formulation.
+This paper studies obstacle avoidance under translation-invariant dynamics using an avoid-side travel-cost Hamilton–Jacobi formulation.
 For running costs that are zero outside an obstacle and strictly negative inside it, we prove that the value function is non-positive everywhere, equals zero exactly outside the avoid set, and is strictly negative exactly on it.
-Under translation invariance, this yields a reuse principle: the value of any translated obstacle is obtained by translating a single template value function.
+Under translation invariance, this yields a reuse principle: the value function of any translated obstacle is obtained directly from a single template value function.
 We show that the pointwise minimum of translated template values exactly characterizes the union of the translated single-obstacle avoid sets and provides a conservative inner certificate of unavoidable collision in clutter.
-To reduce conservatism, we introduce a blockwise composition framework in which subsets of obstacles are merged and solved jointly.
-This yields a hierarchy of conservative certificates from singleton reuse to the exact clutter value, together with monotonicity under block merging and an exactness criterion based on the existence of a common clutter avoiding control.
-The framework is illustrated on a Dubins car example in a repeated clutter field.
+To control the conservatism introduced by singleton reuse, we introduce a blockwise composition framework in which subsets of obstacles are merged and solved jointly.
+This yields a hierarchy of safety certificates ranging from fully reusable singleton compositions to the exact clutter solution, together with progressively less conservative certificates under block merging and conditions under which the resulting composition exactly recovers the true clutter avoid set.
+The framework provides a principled trade-off between computational reuse and accuracy, enabling a value function learned or computed once for a template obstacle to be reused across large families of clutter configurations without repeatedly solving the full clutter problem.
+The approach is illustrated on a Dubins-car example in a repeated clutter field.